Information for Authors

 Statements and opinions expressed in the articles and communications herein are those of the author(s) and not necessarily those of the Editor(s) or publisher, and the Editor(s) and publisher disclaim any responsibility or liability for such material.
 Authors must disclose to the Editor any financial interest they may have in products mentioned in their article.

-The Journal will endeavor to provide a decision to the authors within 16 weeks of arrival of the paper at the editorial office, provided that the corresponding author has a functioning e-mail address.
-Reliance on overseas mail may delay the decision from reaching the author within the above time frame.
-Manuscripts submitted for review that do not follow these instructions may be delayed until corrected or returned unreviewed.
+The Journal will endeavor to provide a decision to the authors within 16 weeks of arrival of a properly formatted paper at the editorial office.
+Again, authors should read and follow the reference format required by the Journal.
+Manuscripts submitted for review that do not follow these instructions may be delayed until corrected or returned without review.